yarisingu/JDBC/README.md

 # JDBC

+JDBC IS JAVA DATABASE connection
-By This code you can connect the database (MySQL) with the help of persistence
+By This code you can connect the database (MySQL) with the help of connection interface

 in thsi files the connection_i/statement_i file is presents the sql crud operations is written